lmparppei/BeatPlugins/README.md

 ## Resident Plugins

 Usually plugins are just run once, and not left in the memory.
 If you want the plugin to remain active and track changes to the document, you need to set up an update function.

+Update methods have to be **very** efficient, not to slow down the UI.
+Resident plugins remain in memory even after using `return`.
+They can be terminated with `Beat.end()` or by unchecking the plugin from *Tools* menu.

+### Text Change Update

-Update method receives location and length of the latest change.
+Default update method is run whenever the screenplay is edited, and receives location and length of the latest change.

 ```
 Beat.setUpdate(